MariusArmand/ExtraBlood/README.md

 ### Distinctive features
 #### Gore
 - More and longer lasting gore
-- Decals and blood fx on the ceiling
+- Decals and blood fx on ceilings
+- Decals on floors
+- Blood fx on floors follow slope
 #### Dual wielding
 - Dual wield flarepistols, shotguns, tommyguns and teslacannons (toggled by configurable keyboard key)
 - Cultists have an increased chance to drop their weapons to accommodate the dual wield mechanic (Green cultists drop flarepistols and flares)